NemanjaP83/vite_starter/README.md

 ### This project is configured for quick start

-- you can use css
+- you can use css or scss
-- or scss
 - includes css reset
-- includes linting
+- includes linting (eslint & stylelint)
+- code formatting with prettier
 - postcss
-- purgeCSS
+- purge css
 - autoprefixer